austinzheng/austinzheng.github.io/_posts/2015-09-29-swift-generics-pt-2.md

 * As an argument type for an initializer
 * As a type parameter for another generic type used within the type definition (for example, an `Array<T>` property)

+Generic types can be instantiated in one of two ways:

+* The type parameters are 'filled in' when explicitly giving the variable holding the new instance a type annotation.
+* The type is inferred, but the type parameters are 'filled in' when calling an initializer or static method to create the instance.

+{% highlight swift %}
+struct Queue<T> { /* ... */ }

+// First way to instantiate
+let a1 : Queue<Int> = Queue()
+let a2 : Queue<Int> = Queue.staticFactoryMethod() // or just .staticFactoryMethod()

+// Second way to instantiate
+let b1 = Queue<Int>()
+let b2 = Queue<Int>.staticFactoryMethod()
+{% endhighlight %}

-Type parameters like `T` only show up in the definition of a type.
+Note that type parameters like `T` only show up in the definition of a type.
 Whenever that type is used, those type parameters must be replaced by actual types.

-For example, `Array` is a generic type whose type parameter is named `Element`.
-This type parameter describes the type of the things the `Array` stores.
-When you write Swift code, you never deal with plain `Array`s or `Array<Element>`s.
-You always deal with `Array`s of concrete types: for example, `Array<String>` or `Array<UIWindow>`.
+For example, all instances of the generic type `Array` that exist are actually `Array`s parameterized by concrete types: for example, `Array<String>` or `Array<UIWindow>`.
+There are no such things as 'free' `Array`s.
 If you ever work with `Array<T>`s, it is *always* in the context of type parameters that were defined by other types or functions.

 ### Generic functions

-Functions and methods can be generic as well, either by themselves or (in the case of methods) in the context of a generic type.
+Functions, methods, properties, subscripts, and initializers can be generic as well, either by themselves or (in the case of everything but functions) in the context of a generic type.

 {% highlight swift %}
-// Given an item, return an array with that item repeated n times func populate<T>(item: T, numberOfTimes times: Int) -> [T] {
+// Given an item, return an array with that item repeated n times func duplicate<T>(item: T, numberOfTimes n: Int) -> [T] {
   var buffer : [T] = []
-  for _ in 0 ..< times {
+  for _ in 0 ..< n {
     buffer.append(item)
   }
   return buffer
 }
 {% endhighlight %}

 Again, the type parameters are defined within the angle brackets `<` and `>` immediately following the function name.
+They can then be used in the following ways:

+* As the type of an argument to the function
+* As the type of the function's return value
-They can then be used as part of the argument or return types.
+* As a type parameter for another generic type used in the function signature.
+For example, `T` can be used as part of an `Array<T?>` return type.

-Types can have generic methods, whether or not the type itself is generic.
+Note that the compiler will complain if any type parameters remain unused.

+Generic methods can be defined on both generic and non-generic types.
+For example:

 {% highlight swift %}
 extension Result {